shinomontaz/chupdate/README.md

 1. You use ReplacingMergeTree engine family
 2. You need updates in CH ( and reasonable way to do that is to use insert new row and select with *LIMIT BY* )
 3. When sending updates to CH in proper way is complicated due to client software limitations ( you don't want to make many changes there)
-4. You need to work with one CH master, not a complicated sharded cluster
+4. You need to work with one CH master

 ### Installation